MLCampbell/DOM-pig-game/README.md

 # DOM-pig-game
-A simple browser game of dice.
-Practicing DOM manipulation.
+A  browser game of dice.
+Practicing DOM manipulation in Vanilla JS.